Hotmoka/hotmoka/README.md

 The fact that accounts in Hotmoka are not just identified by their public key, but also by their storage reference inside the state of a node, makes it a bit more difficult, but not impossible, to execute anonymous transactions.
-We do not advocate the use of anonymicity here, but it is true that, sometimes, one wants to remain anonymous and still receive a payment.
+We do not advocate the use of anonymity here, but it is true that, sometimes, one wants to remain anonymous and still receive a payment.

-> Anonymicity is often used for illegal actions such as ramsonware and blackmailing.
+> Anonymicity is often used for illegal actions such as ransomware and blackmailing.
 > We are against such actions.
-This section simply shows that anonymicity can be achieved
+This section simply shows that anonymity can be achieved
 > in Hotmoka as well, although it is a bit harder than with other blockchains.

 Suppose for instance that somebody, whom we call Anonymous, wants to receive from us a payment